 Animal proteins, grains like millet, sorghum are just a few items that can help a pregnant woman balance her diet during pregnancy.

 This balance food diet really helps women during their pregnancy-related problems.

 It is important that a pregnant woman get guidance from a qualified doctor or medical practitioner to ensure that she is getting all the multivitamin supplements she needs.

 Due to the high rates of undernourishment in Africa, it is important that pregnant women get multivitamin supplements on the directions of their gynaecologist.

 These supplements contain a mix of 19 vitamins and minerals which

 includes important elements like iron, calcium and folic acid among many others.

-These supplements also contain omega-3 fat docosahexaeonic acid, or DHA.
-200 mg of the same essential for foetal brain and vision development.
+These supplements also contain omega-3 fat docosahexaenoic acid or DHA.
+200 mg of the same essential for fetal brain and vision development.